To make sense of which parts of the universe is visible, I have tried to construct some simple concepts of our place in the universe.

 Andromeda and other deep sky objects outside Milky Way are visible in mid-winter.

 Time to big bang 13.8 B years.
-Amateurs can see back 50 million years, professional ground based systems can see back 7 B years.
+I can see back 30 million years (9 Mag with a 80 mm aperture), professional ground based systems can see back 7 B years.